Chapter 1

 How does GVR decide when to display my website?

-If you have your property advertised in one of the OTAs that appear in Google’s metasearch engine, such as HomeToGo or TripAdvisor, GVR will decide whether to show your website or theirs based on which one has more information (“attributes”) and more accurate prices.
+If you have your property advertised in one of the booking platforms that appear in Google’s metasearch engine, GVR will decide whether to show your website or theirs based on which one has more information (“attributes”) and more accurate prices.

 Make sure you follow our tips from the previous section so that your website appears more frequently.
 Saving on commission is at stake!